Top Hockey Gear Fitting Mistakes New Hockey Parents Should Avoid

 Players with aggressive forward lean (common with modern training) may need a shorter stick than the chin measurement suggests.
 Always test on-ice.

-Remember: Modern youth sticks come in flex ranges 20-55, and younger players benefit from very low flex.
+Warning: Modern youth sticks come in flex ranges 20-55, and younger players benefit from very low flex.
 Lighter, developing players usually need more flexible sticks to feel the load and release.
-Trying multiple flexes in practice sessions quickly reveals which option improves shot feel and puck handling.

 Why Is Selecting the Right Stick Flex Important for Performance?